Create a high quality invoice now!Make an Invoice Now

-A debt collection invoice allows a debt collection agency (collector) the means to request payment from an individual (debtor) that owes money from a past due account.
+A debt collection invoice allows an agency (collector) the means to request payment from an individual (debtor) that owes money for a past due account.

 Fair Debt Collection Practices Act

 The Fair Debt Collection Practices Act, which was set into law in 1977 and has been revised many times over since then, exists to protect the consumer (debtor) from abusive, deceptive, and unfair practices from collection agencies.
 The act also sets a standard that collection agencies must abide by, which include the following: